stone-payments/affiliation-web-components/packages/affiliation-merchant-bank-accounts-list/README.md

-# Affiliation Merchant Bank Info List Component
+# Affiliation Merchant Bank Accounts List Component

 This component renders a list element with the merchant bank information within.